McCoy Air Force Base: 966th Airborne Early Warning and Control Squadron

-The 966th Airborne Early Warning & Control Squadron was activated on 18 December 1961 and was organized two months later at McCoy AFB as a geographically separated unit (GSU) of the 551st Airborne Early Warning and Control Wing at Otis AFB, Massachusetts.
-While at McCoy, the squadron flew the propeller-driven EC-121 Warning Star radar surveillance aircraft in its EC-121D and EC-121Q variants.
+The 966th Airborne Early Warning and Control Squadron was activated on 18 December 1961 and was organized two months later at McCoy AFB as a geographically separated unit of the 551st Airborne Early Warning and Control Wing at Otis AFB, Massachusetts.
+While at McCoy, the squadron flew the propeller-driven EC-121 Warning Star radar-surveillance aircraft in its EC-121D and EC-121Q variants.
 The squadron changed its parent wing on 1 May 1963, coming under the 552nd Airborne Early Warning and Control Wing, headquartered at McClellan AFB, California.
 The mission of the 966th Airborne Early Warning and Control Squadron covered a broad spectrum of responsibilities.
-As an Air Defense Command,(later Aerospace Defense Command) (ADC) unit, the 966th also supported Strategic Air Command and Tactical Air Command (TAC) operations, assisted U.S. Navy P-2 Neptune and P-3 Orion aircraft in anti-submarine and maritime surveillance patrols, and developed weather information.
+As an Air Defense Command,(later Aerospace Defense Command) unit, the 966th also supported SAC and Tactical Air Command (TAC) operations, assisted U.S. Navy P-2 Neptune and P-3 Orion aircraft in antisubmarine and maritime surveillance patrols, and developed weather information.
 It also furnished airborne radar surveillance and technical control in support of global air defense and Joint Chiefs of Staff contingency operations.
-966th aircrews also frequently deployed to distant operational locations including Southeast Asia.
-The squadron was inactivated on 31 December 1969, although detachments from other EC-121 squadrons would continue to operate at McCoy AFB throughout the early 1970s.
+The 966th aircrews also frequently deployed to distant operational locations, including Southeast Asia.
+The squadron was inactivated on 31 December 1969, although detachments from other EC-121 squadrons continued to operate at McCoy AFB throughout the early 1970s.